 The latest edition of the GED exam dates back to 2014 when the entire GED exam was overhauled.
-The exam was entirely revised and includes now four subject tests, one less than previous GED versions.
+The exam was entirely revised and includes now four subject tests, one less than previous GED test versions.

 The GED exam is now only available in a computer-based format and requires test-takers to command more profound analytical and reasoning skills to deal with the questions.
 Once again, the passing score must be reached on each of the four GED subtests.
 Averaging is NOT an option.

 The four GED modules are timed tests.
 Many students that did not pass the tests say they ran out of time to answer all of the questions.
 This underscores the importance of practicing your time-management skills very well.
 The allotted time is as follows:

 - Social Studies: 70 minutes – No Breaks

 - Mathematical Reasoning: 115 minutes – Scheduled Breaks

 - Reasoning through Language Arts: 150 minutes (incl. a 45-minute essay) – Scheduled Breaks